How to achieve flow and flexibility in your nutrition so you never have to follow another diet all meal plan ever again.

 Now don’t get me wrong there are some details that need to be shared.

-In this article like this, it’s impossible for me to give you the exact blueprint of what would work best for you because you need your own personalized strategy based on your preferences, your goals, your lifestyle, your mindset and your association (both emotion and physical dependence) with food.
+In an article like this, it’s impossible for me to give you the exact blueprint of what would work best for you because you need your own personalized strategy based on your preferences, your goals, your lifestyle, your mindset, and your association (both emotion and physical dependence) with food.

 Your habits, behaviours and details of each, what has worked for you before, the things that haven’t worked well, stress, sleep, triggers, addictions, beliefs and patterns just be considered so you can develop and optimize an effective, flexible strategy that allows you to be in flow with your nutrition.

-This will help you understand the nutrition Matrix and how different types of foods, macronutrients, meal timing and meal frequency, triggers, habits, behaviours etc (there are many others too – just to give you some perspective) based on your activities on any given day.
+This will help you understand the nutrition Matrix and how different types of foods, macronutrients, meal timing, meal frequency, triggers, habits, behaviors, etc (there are many others too – just to give you some perspective) are based on your activities on any given day.

 When you look inside the details, nutrition can influence every aspect of your life.
 Then nutrition as a fuel becomes a very intuitive and powerful element in your overall success strategy in life, not just health, performance or weight loss.
 An understanding!!
 Powerful stuff.

 And this is where it is essential to understand the meaning that you associate with those behaviors because they become patterns.
 They become habitual.
-They become your trigger response and overtime either lead to negative or positive changes in your physiology, mood, energy, mental health and your performance.
+They become your trigger response and over time either lead to negative or positive changes in your physiology, mood, energy, mental health, and performance.

 Once you understand this, you will understand that you have the ability and the inner power to reprogram your responses in certain situations and therefore your choices that lead to better outcomes,, balanced energy, emotional states, sleep, focus, fat loss and health.

 Ultimately, it’s a domino effect.
 When you’re stressed, you reach for food.
-Usually poor nutritional choices that are fast, less healthy, that give you a quick dopamine hit, or blood sugar spike or insulin response that make you think it is a reward.
-YOu think it makes you feel better, more energized or comfortable.
+Usually, poor nutritional choices that are fast, less healthy, give you a quick dopamine hit, or blood sugar spike or insulin response that make you think it is a reward.
+Do you think it makes you feel better, more energized, or more comfortable?

 When you repeat this process and it affects your mental focus, productivity, energy, the quality of your sleep, levels of motivation, mood swings.
 It’s a double-edged sword.

-Instead, the ripple effect kicks in and you respond to stress consistently in the same way which leads to increased weight gain, lower self-esteem and lower self accomplishment, self doubt, lower productivity, more fatigue, poor sleep, less energy which in turn increases your stress.
-Which means you take longer to complete work projects, tasks and responsibilities.
+Instead, the ripple effect kicks in and you respond to stress consistently in the same way which leads to increased weight gain, lower self-esteem, and lower self-accomplishment, self-doubt, lower productivity, more fatigue, poor sleep, and less energy which in turn increases your stress.
+Which means you take longer to complete work projects, tasks, and responsibilities.

 Next, you’re heading to accelerated levels of burnout.
-Mental health affects your relationships, affecting your ability to manage or lead your team’s or colleagues effectively, putting strain on your relationships outside of work instead of being fully energized and in control of your energy, your mood and productivity.
+Mental health affects your relationships, affecting your ability to manage or lead your team or colleagues effectively, putting strain on your relationships outside of work instead of being fully energized and in control of your energy, your mood, and productivity.

 Your goals will also determine what type of nutritional choices and behaviors you implement into your strategy.
 These will also be influenced by your lifestyle and other inherent lifestyle behaviors and choices.

-Your goals may vary from wanting to reduce cellulite, to get lean, lose weight , get fit, get stronger, reduce pain, build your immunity or just build a positive and focused mindset for enhanced productivity.
+Your goals may vary from wanting to reduce cellulite, to getting lean, losing weight, getting fit, getting stronger, reducing pain, building your immunity, or just building a positive and focused mindset for enhanced productivity.